Aliases for PER1 Gene

 This gene is a member of the Period family of genes and is expressed in a circadian pattern in the suprachiasmatic nucleus, the primary circadian pacemaker in the mammalian brain.
 Genes in this family encode components of the circadian rhythms of locomotor activity, metabolism, and behavior.
 This gene is upregulated by CLOCK/ARNTL heterodimers but then represses this upregulation in a feedback loop using PER/CRY heterodimers to interact with CLOCK/ARNTL.
 Polymorphisms in this gene may increase the risk of getting certain cancers.
 Alternative splicing has been observed in this gene; however, these variants have not been fully described. [provided by RefSeq, Jan 2014]

 GeneCards Summary for PER1 Gene

 PER1 (Period Circadian Clock 1) is a Protein Coding gene.
 Diseases associated with PER1 include Periodic Limb Movement Disorder and Advanced Sleep Phase Syndrome.
-Among its related pathways are Circadian rhythm pathway and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
+Among its related pathways are Circadian rhythm and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
 GO annotations related to this gene include transcription factor binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is PER2.